nalapatt/HangoutpointProject/README.md

 ansible-playbook k8s-pkg.yml --syntax-check
-ansible-playbook k8s-pkg.yml  --extra-vars "ansible_sudo_pass=ansible123" ( set all three passwords to this) if done YEAH!!! sudo usermod -aG docker master sudo usermod -aG docker worker
+ansible-playbook k8s-pkg.yml  --extra-vars "ansible_sudo_pass=ansible123" ( set all three passwords to this) if done YEAH!!!

+# go into the respective terminals and in root

+sudo usermod -aG docker master sudo usermod -aG docker worker

+# change yaml files
 vi k8s-master.yml
 edit masters to master
 change to your ip address of your master in apiserver-address=ipaddressof master